Country Music Association Awards: Alan Jackson's 1999 performance

-Dixie Chicks 50th anniversary performance
+Beyoncé 50th anniversary performance

-At the 50th CMA Awards in 2016, the Dixie Chicks returned the CMA stage for the first time since their comments about George Bush resulted in them being blacklisted from the industry.
-They were joined by Beyoncé to perform a medley of "Daddy Lessons" from her 2016 Lemonade album and their own 2002 hit "Long Time Gone".
-While many viewers and critics praised the performance, it garnered criticism from some country traditionalists, who stated that Beyoncé, a pop/R&B artist had no place at a country music awards show.
-The comments polarized opinions, with some noting that they could be seen as a racist attack, as previous collaborations with non-country artists had not received the same amount of criticism and some suggesting that old grudges against the Dixie Chicks had fueled the extreme responses to their performance.
-Many artists including Dierks Bentley and Karen Fairchild defended the performance while others did not, including Alan Jackson who reportedly walked out of the arena.
+At the 50th CMA Awards in 2016, Beyoncé, along with The Chicks, performed a medley of "Daddy Lessons" from her 2016 Lemonade album and The Chicks’ 2002 hit "Long Time Gone".
+While many viewers and critics praised the performance, it garnered criticism from some country traditionalists, who stated that Beyoncé, a pop/R&B artist, had no place at a country music awards show.
+The comments polarized opinions, with some noting that they could be seen as a racist attack, as previous collaborations with non-country artists had not received the same amount of criticism and some suggesting that old grudges against the Chicks had fueled the extreme responses to their performance, after their first performance since their comments about George Bush resulted in them being blacklisted from the industry.
+Many artists including Dierks Bentley and Karen Fairchild defended the performance while others did not, including Alan Jackson who reportedly left the arena.

+Accusations of bias against black artists

+Over the years numerous publications, websites, and magazine on country music have accused the association of discriminating African-American country artists, and particularly black female artists in the selection of nominations and award winners.
+Through the years US nonprofit civil rights organization Color of Change president Rashad Robinson has accused the ceremony of not recognizing African American country musicians and the history of the genre.
+At the 58th CMA Awards, the nominating committee was accused of purposefully snubbing Beyoncé's eighth studio album, Cowboy Carter, as well as the lead single, "Texas Hold 'Em", even though it’s not clear if any of her works were submitted to the nominating committee that year.